WinVector/Examples/RTips/substitute/MoreOnSubstitute.md

 And that is why `wrapr::let()` takes a [*large* number of precautions](http://www.win-vector.com/blog/2017/06/in-defense-of-wraprlet/#comment-66548) and vets user input before performing any substitution.

-The idea is: `wrapr::let()` is more specialized than `base::summarize()` so in addition to attempting extra effects (re-mapping left hand sides) in can introduce a lot of checks to ensure safe invariants.
+The idea is: `wrapr::let()` is more specialized than `substitute()` so in addition to attempting extra effects (re-mapping left hand sides) it can introduce a lot of checks to ensure safe invariants.

 And that is a bit of my point: when moving to a package look for specificity and safety in addition to "extra power."
-That is how `wrapr::let()` is designed and whey `wrapr::let()` is a safe an effective package to add to your production work-flows.
+That is how `wrapr::let()` is designed and whey `wrapr::let()` is a safe and effective package to add to your production work-flows.